 - Access to the SEC487 Alumni Slack group so that you can continue the OSINT conversation and questions with your instructors and peers well-after you leave the class.

-The winners of the group CTF on day 6 get a beautiful challenge coin that I cannot wait to reveal!
-But I will. 🙂
+The winners of the group CTF on day 6 get a beautiful challenge coin (below).

 Short, Sweet and Fun!